zhaoyuankui/client/doc/installing.rst

 Installation folder
 ^^^^^^^^^^^^^^^^^^^

-You can adjust the installation folder by specifying the `APPLICATIONFOLDER` property like this::
+You can adjust the installation folder by specifying the `INSTALLDIR` property like this::

-  msiexec /passive /install ownCloud-x.y.z.msi APPLICATIONFOLDER="C:\Program Files (x86)\Non Standard ownCloud Client Folder"
+  msiexec /passive /install ownCloud-x.y.z.msi INSTALLDIR="C:\Program Files (x86)\Non Standard ownCloud Client Folder"

 Be careful when using PowerShell instead of `cmd.exe`, it can be tricky to get the whitespace escaping right there.
-Specifying the `APPLICATIONFOLDER` like this only works on first installation, you cannot simply reinvoke the .msi with a different path.
+Specifying the `INSTALLDIR` like this only works on first installation, you cannot simply reinvoke the .msi with a different path.
 If you still need to change it, uninstall it first and reinstall it with the new path.